JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-# Installation of the packages using anaconda
+# Installation of relevant packages and libraries using anaconda

 In order to make the project as reproducible as possible, the coding has been done entirely in Python and the installation of all necessary packages is made possible by the package [*conda*](https://anaconda.org/anaconda/conda) which is part of *anaconda*.
 The scripts associated with this project is enabled by four major platforms: